 Had we been there an extra night I think Mr Wanderlust would have tried out hands at some water sports including scuba diving.

-We did go on a 1.5 hour submarine trip through a company called Neptune which was the next best thing to diving or snorkelling for Mr Wanderlust and I.
+We did go on a 1.5-hour submarine trip through a company called Neptune which was the next best thing to diving or snorkelling for Mr Wanderlust and me.